-The Bureau of Labor Statistics (BLS) lists the following typical education levels for the logistics and material distribution occupations in this report:
+The Bureau of Labor Statistics (BLS) lists the following typical education levels for the occupations in this report:

-- No formal education: laborer and freight, stock, and material movers, hand - High school diploma: transportation, storage, and distribution managers; cargo and freight agents; production, planning, and expedition clerks; and first-line supervisor of transportation and material moving workers, except aircraft cargo handling supervisors - Bachelor's degree: logisticians
+- No formal education: laborer and freight, stock, and material movers, hand - High school diploma: transportation, storage, and distribution managers; cargo and freight agents; production, planning, and expedition clerks; and first-line supervisors of transportation and material moving workers, except aircraft cargo handling supervisors - Bachelor's degree: logisticians

-In the LA/OC region, the majority of annual job openings for middle-skill logistics and material distribution occupations (86%) typically require a high school diploma.
-However, the nationallevel educational attainment data indicates between 36.3% and 46.0% of workers in these middle-skill occupations have completed some college or an associate degree.
-Of the 58% of logistics and material distribution job postings listing a minimum education requirement in Los Angeles/Orange County, 51% (3,819) requested a bachelor's degree, 43% (3,246) requested a high school diploma and 6% (442) requested an associate degree.
+In the LA/OC region, the majority of annual job openings for middle-skill occupations (86%) typically require a high school diploma.
+However, the national-level educational attainment data indicates between 36% and 46% of workers in these middle-skill occupations have completed some college or an associate degree.
+Of the 58% of job postings listing a minimum education requirement in Los Angeles/Orange County, 51% (3,819) requested a bachelor's degree, 43% (3,246) requested a high school diploma and 6% (442) requested an associate degree.